 Paragraph 176 then outlines the 'great weight' to be given to the conservation and enhancement of the landscape and scenic beauty of AONBs.
-This 'great weight' is relevant in this instance as the site forms part of the AONB's setting and a development of the scale proposed in this location could have a significant adverse impact on its landscape and visual character and quality.
+This 'great weight' is relevant in this instance as the site forms part of the AONB's setting and a development of the scale proposed could, in the view of the Board, potentially have a significant adverse impact on its landscape and visual character and quality.